project-origin/wallet/doc/db_schema.md

         int certificate_type "Enum type of the certificate (production | consumption)" }

-    certficates ||--o{ received_slices : has
+    certficates ||--o{ wallet_slices : has
-    receive_endpoints ||--o{ received_slices : contains
+    wallet_endpoints ||--o{ wallet_slices : contains
-    received_slices {
+    wallet_slices {
-        uuid id PK "Unique id of a slice" uuid certificate_id FK "Unique id of a certificate" text registry_name FK "string name of the registry" uuid receive_endpoint_id FK "The receive endpoint that owns the slice" int receive_endpoint_position "The position of the slice in the receive endpoint" int slice_state "Holds the state of the slice" bigint quantity "The quantity of watt-hours on the slice" bytea random_r "The random R is the blinding factor for the commitment" }
+        uuid id PK "Unique id of a slice" uuid certificate_id FK "Unique id of a certificate" text registry_name FK "string name of the registry" uuid wallet_endpoint_id FK "The receive endpoint that owns the slice" int wallet_endpoint_position "The position of the slice in the receive endpoint" int slice_state "Holds the state of the slice" bigint quantity "The quantity of watt-hours on the slice" bytea random_r "The random R is the blinding factor for the commitment" }

     certficates ||--o{ attributes : has
     attributes {